ellisbrown/ellisbrown.github.io/_posts/2020-01-23-make-time-for-the-doctor.md

 If you told me a year ago I would need open-heart surgery just after turning 25, I would have thought you were crazy.
 Just like most new college grads, I had felt healthy and invincible for as long as I could remember.

 Last spring I made an appointment with a neurologist regarding infrequent migraines I had been having.
-Luckily my case is nothing more than a nuisance, but something unexpected struck me from my visit.
-When the doctor asked me who my PCP (primary care physician) was, I was at a loss for words.
+Luckily my case is nothing more than a nuisance, but something unexpected struck me from my visit: I was at a loss for words when the doctor asked me who my PCP (primary care physician) was.

 I had seen the same pediatrician since I was a kid, even over the summers while in college; in my two and a half years on my own in the real world, getting a routine checkup had not even crossed my mind.
 I was preoccupied with work and life in a new city.
 But hey, I was healthy and finding a doctor is nearly impossible when you’re working full-time.
 He gave me a bit of a hard time about it and pointed me to a couple of good PCPs to look up.